-Squinting at a screen can be tiring when you’re riding, which is where this GPS bike computer’s larger 2.7-inch display comes in handy.
+Squinting at a screen can be tiring when you’re riding, which is where larger 2.7-inch display on the Lezyne Mega XL GPS comes in handy.
 Not only is the screen big enough to easily see crucial data as you’re riding, it also has a crisp 240 x 400 resolution so you won’t miss any details.
 As an added bonus, you can rotate the screen vertically or horizontally as needed.

 Bluetooth Smart and ANT+ connectivity let you quickly and easily pair your favorite power meters, heart rate monitors and speed and cadence sensors to maximize your performance.
 Once the pairing is complete you can check on your elevation, distance, speed, laps, calories burned and the grade.

 As long as you have the app running, you can also get turn-by-turn directions and instant alerts to incoming calls, texts and messages.
 Pre-loaded maps are available, and you can even use them offline if necessary.
 There’s also a re-routing feature and custom route building to keep you on track.
 This bike GPS stores up to 800 hours of riding data, even with multiple users.